kbroman/blog/content/post/2020-02-07-reproducible-abstract.md

     ```

 The first time you compile the report, your abstract would have a
 bunch of `NA` values in it.
-But then if you run the compile the report
+But then if you compile the report
 a second time, you'd pull in the results from the previous run.

 Is there a better way?
 Let me know [on twitter](https://twitter.com/kwbroman).